autodriving-heart/Awesome-Autonomous-Driving/README.md

 7. Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review
 8. Radar Perception in Autonomous Driving: Exploring Different Data Representations

-### 8）多模态/多传感融合
+### 9）多模态/多传感融合

 针对Lidar、Radar、视觉等数据方案进行融合感知；

+1. Multimodal Fusion on Low-quality Data: A Comprehensive Survey
-1. A Comparative Review on Multi-modal Sensor Fusion based on Deep Learning
+2. A Comparative Review on Multi-modal Sensor Fusion based on Deep Learning
+3. Emerging Trends in Autonomous Vehicle Perception: Multimodal Fusion for 3D Object Detection
+4. A Survey on Deep Domain Adaptation for LiDAR Perception
+5. Automatic Target Recognition on Synthetic Aperture Radar Imagery：A Survey
+6. Deep Multi-modal Object Detection and Semantic Segmentation for Autonomous Driving：Datasets, Methods, and Challenges
+7. MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving：A Review
+8. Multi-Modal 3D Object Detection in Autonomous Driving：A Survey
+9. Multi-modal Sensor Fusion for Auto Driving Perception：A Survey
+10. Multi-Sensor 3D Object Box Refinement for Autonomous Driving
+11. Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving
+12. Multimodal Learning With Transformers: A Survey
+13. Deep Model Fusion: A Survey
+14. Camera-Radar Perception for Autonomous Vehicles and ADAS: Concepts, Datasets and Metrics

+### 10）3D目标检测

+对基于单目图像、双目图像、点云数据、多模态数据的3D检测方法进行了梳理；

+1. Robustness-Aware 3D Object Detection in Autonomous Driving: A Review and Outlook
 2. Emerging Trends in Autonomous Vehicle Perception: Multimodal Fusion for 3D Object Detection
-3. A Survey on Deep Domain Adaptation for LiDAR Perception
-4. Automatic Target Recognition on Synthetic Aperture Radar Imagery：A Survey
-5. Deep Multi-modal Object Detection and Semantic Segmentation for Autonomous Driving：Datasets, Methods, and Challenges
-6. MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving：A Review
-7. Multi-Modal 3D Object Detection in Autonomous Driving：A Survey
-8. Multi-modal Sensor Fusion for Auto Driving Perception：A Survey
-9. Multi-Sensor 3D Object Box Refinement for Autonomous Driving
-10. Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving
-11. Multimodal Learning With Transformers: A Survey
-12. Deep Model Fusion: A Survey
-13. Camera-Radar Perception for Autonomous Vehicles and ADAS: Concepts, Datasets and Metrics

-### 9）3D目标检测

-对基于单目图像、双目图像、点云数据、多模态数据的3D检测方法进行了梳理；

-1. Emerging Trends in Autonomous Vehicle Perception: Multimodal Fusion for 3D Object Detection
-2. 3D Object Detection for Autonomous Driving: A Practical Survey
-3. 3D Object Detection for Autonomous Driving：A Review and New Outlooks
-4. 3D Object Detection from Images for Autonomous Driving A Survey
-5. A Survey of Robust LiDAR-based 3D Object Detection Methods for autonomous driving
-6. A Survey on 3D Object Detection Methods for Autonomous Driving Applications
-7. Deep Learning for 3D Point Cloud Understanding：A Survey
-8. Multi-Modal 3D Object Detection in Autonomous Driving：a survey
-9. Survey and Systematization of 3D Object Detection Models and Methods
-10. Multi-Modal 3D Object Detection in Autonomous Driving: A Survey and Taxonomy
-11. Robustness-Aware 3D Object Detection in Autonomous Driving: A Review and Outlook

-### 10）多传感器标定

-1. A Comprehensive Overview of Fish-Eye Camera Distortion Correction Methods
-2. External Extrinsic Calibration of Multi-Modal Imaging Sensors: A Review
-3. Deep Learning for Camera Calibration and Beyond: A Survey

-### 11）规划控制与轨迹预测

-1. Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature
-2. Human-Like Decision-Making of Autonomous Vehicles in Dynamic Traffic Scenarios
-3. Machine Learning for Autonomous Vehicle’s Trajectory Prediction: A comprehensive survey, Challenges, and Future Research Directions
-4. Trajectory-Prediction with Vision: A Survey

-### 12）目标检测综述
+3. 3D Object Detection for Autonomous Driving: A Practical Survey
+4. 3D Object Detection for Autonomous Driving：A Review and New Outlooks
+5. 3D Object Detection from Images for Autonomous Driving A Survey
+6. A Survey of Robust LiDAR-based 3D Object Detection Methods for autonomous driving
+7. A Survey on 3D Object Detection Methods for Autonomous Driving Applications
+8. Deep Learning for 3D Point Cloud Understanding：A Survey
+9. Multi-Modal 3D Object Detection in Autonomous Driving：a survey
+10. Survey and Systematization of 3D Object Detection Models and Methods
+11. Multi-Modal 3D Object Detection in Autonomous Driving: A Survey and Taxonomy
+12. Robustness-Aware 3D Object Detection in Autonomous Driving: A Review and Outlook

+### 11）多传感器标定

+1. Survey on Camera Calibration Technique
+2. Revisit Surround-view Camera System Calibration
+3. Camera calibration for the surround-view system: a benchmark and dataset
+4. Cooperative Visual-LiDAR Extrinsic Calibration Technology for Intersection Vehicle-Infrastructure: A review
+5. A Comprehensive Overview of Fish-Eye Camera Distortion Correction Methods
+6. External Extrinsic Calibration of Multi-Modal Imaging Sensors: A Review
+7. Deep Learning for Camera Calibration and Beyond: A Survey

+### 12）规划控制与轨迹预测

+1. A Survey on Path Planning for Autonomous Ground Vehicles in Unstructured Environments
+2. Path Planning Algorithms in the Autonomous Driving System: A Comprehensive Review
+3. Deep Learning for Trajectory Data Management and Mining: A Survey and Beyond
+4. Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature
+5. Human-Like Decision-Making of Autonomous Vehicles in Dynamic Traffic Scenarios
+6. Machine Learning for Autonomous Vehicle’s Trajectory Prediction: A comprehensive survey, Challenges, and Future Research Directions
+7. Trajectory-Prediction with Vision: A Survey

+### 13）目标检测综述

 主要涉及通用目标检测任务、检测任务中的数据不均衡问题、伪装目标检测、自动驾驶领域检测任务、anchor-based、anchor-free、one-stage、two-stage方案等；